thomaspoulainconsulting/Slide-n-Escape/README.md

 ## Slide'n Escape
 ![](https://github.com/thomaspoulainconsulting/Slide-n-Escape/assets/423951/f1c742b5-814d-44da-9bd5-09bed4cf9f83)

-Slide'n Escape is a sokoban-like game with several gameplay elements added as and when the adventure to increase the challenge.<br />
+Slide'n Escape is a sokoban-like game with multiples worlds with various gameplay elements that will increase challenge.<br />
 With retro graphics and solid gameplay, it will entertain you during your breaks and will challenge you to complete it at 100%.

 - 60 levels spread across 6 worlds